 And they fit together like a giant erector set.

 And better yet, they often available on Craigslist for free, or for a small fee.

 What about the rest of materials?
-Jason found free or nearly free on many of these materials as well.
+Jason found many of these free or nearly free as well.